handrades/docker/README.md

 Just like VMs, containers depend on physical resources like RAM, Processor, Network and Storage.
 So they both depend on a physical machine that provides the resources.
 You can run containers in Mac, Linux and Windows.
 In this article I will be talking about how to setup Docker in a Windows environment.

-Now the new Microsoft, to be more specific Satya era.
+Now with the new Microsoft, to be more specific Satya era.
 They are making some crazy things and they are moving crazy fast.
 This new Microsoft is really thinking about the customer and not themselves.
 But enough said, my point is that since this new Microsoft is moving so fast, so is their technology.
 Because of this I am sure some of the following information might not be relevant in a few months from now.

 Often people used to tell me that Medical Doctors was a hard profession because they always had to stay up to date by going to conferences and keep taking new classes to be up to date.
 This is why I was not interested in it.
 Well, I made a really bad decision on IT, because they are worst.
 Technology evolves so much faster that it is hard to keep up with it, but at the same time you will never get bored.